 g.
 Forms should be tested.

-It's a good idea to include a summary of all the responses on the last page of a multi-step form.
+It's a good idea to include a summary of all the responses on the last page of a multi step form.
 This provides the visitor one more chance to double-check that he filled out all the forms accurately.
 Ideally, make it simple to change any portion of the form in this last phase.
+LeadGen App provides a form step summary feature to easily achieve this.

 Consider yourself conversing with a salesperson, who reveals all the important data about a product in which you are genuinely interested.
 Then he asks you pertinent questions depending on the issues you've raised.